soniah/blog/content/posts/2011-08-30-ruby-blocks-and-procs.md

 # Scoping

-In Ruby 1.8, block parameters can **overwrite** parameters of the same name in the current scope; in Ruby 1.9 they&#8217;re protected.
+In Ruby 1.8, block parameters can **overwrite** parameters of the same name in the current scope; in Ruby 1.9 they're protected.

 <pre>&gt; hello = "hello"
 &gt; def frenchy